gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   # ...
 ```

-Note that cycles and dependency chains longer than a week will be rejected.
+Cycles and dependency chains longer than a week will be rejected.
 Otherwise, updates could take up to 7 weeks to propagate.

 Changing the version or schedule completely resets progress.